Sudhanshu-Patil/Sudhanshu-Patil/README.md

 ### Hi there 👋
-Myself, Sudhanshu Patil, currently persuing B.E.
+Myself, Sudhanshu Patil, currently pursuing B.E.
 ECE from BITS-PILANI, Hyderabad Campus.<p>
-Intrested in learning Web-Dev.
+Interested in Development.
-Currently using HTML-CSS.
+Know C++, C, Python, HTML + CSS.
 <!--
 **Sudhanshu-Patil/Sudhanshu-Patil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.